 Mental Health Awareness: Responding to Students

-This online training module on your MyUni page is available to all staff members until the transition to MyUni.
+This online training module on your Blackboard page is available to all staff members until the transition to MyUni.
 It clarifies the why, when and how to act when you are concerned about a student's mental health.